Flotomate/product_docs/source/package-deployment/intro-package-deployment.rst

 What is Deployment?
 ===================

-Deployment (in Flotomate) refers to the capability of installing, uninstalling and upgrading computer programs, and configuring Windows Registry in a large set of computers remotely.
-It is vital for managing the life-cycle of a Computer on a large scale, and Flotomate provides a comprehensive tool that handles all aspects of Package/Registry Deployment intuitively and efficiently.
+Deployment (in Motadata) refers to the capability of installing, uninstalling and upgrading computer programs, and configuring Windows Registry in a large set of computers remotely.
+It is vital for managing the life-cycle of a Computer on a large scale, and Motadata provides a comprehensive tool that handles all aspects of Package/Registry Deployment intuitively and efficiently.